Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Two data sources instead of one

-Disbursement to a supplier, not the borrower
+Disbursement went to the supplier

-Repayment from earnings
+Repayment came out of earnings

 INTEGRATION 01 Grocery delivery · cash credit Grocery app Single data source UNCHANGED Muawin: API · engine · review portal The core decisioning layer is shared across integrations.
 Store owner Cash → wallet Repayment: deducted from future delivery earnings.
 INTEGRATION 02 · EXTENDED Uber + Shell · in-kind fuel credit Uber Rides · earnings Shell Account status UNCHANGED Muawin: API · engine · review portal Same core; input + output layers extended.
 Shell fuel card Top-up to driver's card Repayment: deducted from driver's Uber earnings (closed loop).